Gabriel Arias Preview, Player Props: Guardians vs. Rays

 Gabriel Arias At The Plate

-- Arias will look to extend his four-game hitting streak.
-He's batting .333 during his last outings.
+- Arias will look to extend his five-game hitting streak.
+He's batting .421 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.